-But sugar is the worst offender when it comes to hidden health harms of breakfast cereal.
+But sugar is the worst offender when it comes to hidden nasties in breakfast cereal.
 Kellogg’s Crunchy Nut looks healthy enough – it’s basically cornflakes with nuts and honey.
 It’s actually one of the most sugary cereals you can find, with a whopping 11.1g of sugar per 35g (1/2 cup) serve – that’s nearly a third sugar by weight!
 For comparison, the World Health Organisation (WHO) recommended daily sugar intake of 5% of total energy intake, which for the average adult is about 25g per day.

 Low Carb Cereal

-Eating cereal on a low carb diet can be quite tricky, as most cereals are quite high in carbohydrates.
+Eating cereal on a low-carb diet can be quite tricky, as most cereals are quite high in carbohydrates.
 The first thing to note is that, unless your doctor specifically recommends otherwise, carbohydrates aren’t inherently bad.
 It’s the source of carbohydrates that really matters.
 There’s a huge difference between carbohydrates from whole grains versus those from loads of sugar.